-19.7.3 LDAP-Active Directory Authentication
+19.7.4 LDAP Authentication

-You can use your existing LDAP or Active Directory server for authentication/authorization on Management Center.
-Click "Configure LDAP" button on Sign Up page and fill in the following details for your LDAP/Active Directory server:
+You can use your existing LDAP server for authentication/authorization on Management Center.
+In the "Configure Security" page, select LDAP from the "Security Provider" combo box, and the following form page appears:

+Provide the details in this form for your LDAP server:

-- URL: URL of your LDAP/Active Directory server, including schema (ldap:// or ldaps://) and port. - LDAP Type: Choose Active Directory if you're using Microsoft Active Directory, LDAP for other LDAP servers such as Apache DS or Open LDAP - Domain: Domain of your organization on Active Directory. - Distinguished name (DN) of user: DN of a user that has admin privileges on the LDAP server.
-Will be used to connect to the server when authenticating users. - Password: Password for the same user. - Search base DN: Base DN to use for searching users/groups. - Additional user DN: Appended to "Search base DN" and used for finding users. - Additional group DN: Appended to "Search base DN" and used for finding groups. - Admin Group Name: Members of this group will have admin privileges on Management Center. - User Group Name: Members of this group will have read and write privileges on Management Center. - Read-only User Group Name: Members of this group will only have read privilege on Management Center. - Start TLS: Enable if your LDAP server uses Start TLS.
+- URL: URL of your LDAP server, including schema (ldap:// or ldaps://) and port. - Distinguished name (DN) of user: DN of a user that has admin privileges on the LDAP server.
+It is used to connect to the server when authenticating users. - Password: Password for the same user. - Search base DN: Base DN to use for searching users/groups. - Additional user DN: Appended to "Search base DN" and used for finding users. - Additional group DN: Appended to "Search base DN" and used for finding groups. - Admin Group Name: Members of this group will have admin privileges on the Management Center. - User Group Name: Members of this group will have read and write privileges on the Management Center. - Read-only User Group Name: Members of this group will have only read privilege on the Management Center. - Metrics-only Group Name: Members of this group will have the privilege to see only the metrics on the Management Center. - Start TLS: Enable if your LDAP server uses Start TLS. - User Search Filter: LDAP search filter expression to search for users.
+For example, uid={0} searches for a username that matches with the uid attribute. - Group Search Filter: LDAP search filter expression to search for groups.
+For example, uniquemember={0} searches for a group that matches with the uniquemember attribute.

 Once configured, LDAP settings are saved in a file named ldap.properties under the mancenter folder mentioned in the previous section.
-If you want to update your settings afterwards, you need to update ldap.properties file and click "Reload LDAP Config" button on the login page.
+If you want to update your settings afterwards, you need to update ldap.properties file and click "Reload Security Config" button on the login page.